-Missouri Department of Elementary and Secondary Education Complaint Procedures for ESSA Programs ontents Complaints filed with the Department 6.
-How can a complaint be filed with the Department?
+Missouri Department of Elementary and Secondary Education Complaint Procedures for ESSA Programs Table of Contents 1.
+What is a complaint under ESSA?
+2. Who may file a complaint?
+3. How can a complaint be filed?
+Complaints filed with LEA Complaints filed with the Department 4.
+How will a complaint filed with the LEA be investigated?
+6. How can a complaint be filed with the Department?
+5. What happens if a complaint is not resolved at the local level (LEA)?
 7. How will a complaint filed with the Department be investigated?
 8. How are complaints related to equitable services to private school children handled differently?
+Appeals · · · · 9.
+How will appeals to the Department be investigated?
+10. What happens if the complaint is not resolved at the state lev vel (the Department)?